 The wireless data transmit rate (between the node and the gateway) directly impacts the data bandwidth on the CAN bus.
 If the aggregate transmit rate of the wireless network (combined bandwidth use of active nodes) is high enough and there are other devices (besides the gateway) on the CAN bus, the bus may be overwhelmed, resulting in lost data.
 The gateway settings provide no limitations to how much data is pushed onto the bus.
 If there are no other devices on the CAN bus, this is not an issue, however it is up to the user to determine the amount of data the bus can handle from each device.
 Increasing the CAN bus bit rate and adjusting sensor sampling settings, such as reducing sample rates and period, can be used to alleviate CAN bus bandwidth limitations.
-Using the broadcast message data distribution method and reducing the sensor data that is sent to the bus can also be effective.

-The Source setting refers to where the data is coming from, as in, how the WSDA-1500-LXRS will be recognized and addressed on the CAN bus (Figure 33 - Data Source Setting).
+The Source setting refers to where the data is coming from, as in, how the WSDA-2000 will be recognized and addressed on the CAN bus (Figure 14 - Data Source Setting).

-- By setting the source to Name, the gateway will acquire an address dynamically by requesting it in sequential order, within the dynamic address range, until no other device contests it (Table 7 WSDA-1500-LXRS J1939 Values). - By setting the source to Address, the user can assign a static address within the gateway address range (Table 7 WSDA-1500-LXRS J1939 Values).
+- By setting the source to Name, the gateway will acquire an address dynamically by requesting it in sequential order, within the dynamic address range, until no other device contests it (Table 5 WSDA-2000 J1939 Values). - By setting the source to Address, the user can assign a static address within the gateway address range (Table 5 - WSDA-2000 J1939 Values).
 This address is typed in the field next to the Source field, in place of the name.

-Figure 33 - Data Source Setting
+Figure 14 - Data Source Setting

 With either setting, the gateway will be identified by the name assigned to it when manufactured (which is displayed to the right of the Source selection menu).
-This name provides the host CAN bus with information about the device that determines its data priority relative to other devices on the bus (Table 7 - WSDA-1500-LXRS J1939 Values).
+This name provides the host CAN bus with information about the device that determines its data priority relative to other devices on the bus (Table 5 - WSDA-2000 J1939 Values).

-Description Range J1939 name (assigned when manufactured) 0x8000FF0047200000 J1939 bus bit rate (user setting) 250 kbps (default), 500 kbps, 1 Mbps J1939 dynamic address range (Source set to Name) 0x80 to 0xCF J1939 static address range (Source set to Address) 0x00 to 0xFF Destination specific PGN (Destination set to Name or Address) 0xEF00 Broadcast message PGN range (Destination set to None) 0xFF00 to 0xFFFF
+Description Range J1939 name (assigned when manufactured) 0x8000FF0047200000 to 0x8000FF00473FFFFF J1939 bus bit rate (user setting) 250 kbps (default), 500 kbps, 1 Mbps J1939 dynamic address range (Source set to Name) 0x80 to 0xCF J1939 static address range (Source set to Address) 0x00 to 0xFF Broadcast message PGN range (Destination set to None) 0xFF00 to 0xFFFF

-Table 7 - WSDA-1500-LXRS J1939 Values
+Table 5 - WSDA-2000 J1939 Values